-A program will also receive an "accreditation with probation" decision at the time of its accreditation renewal if the Commission finds the program has not met one or more of Accreditation Standards A-F, and the concerns identified are serious enough to compromise the program's ability to deliver professional preparation that supports candidates' developing proficiency in the Professional Standards and Competencies.
-In addition, information in the program's Self-Study Report, the Peer Review Report and/or the program's Written Response identify challenges in the program's ability to address the concerns.
+A program will also receive an "accreditation with probation" decision at the time of its accreditation renewal if the Commission finds the program has not met one or more of Accreditation Standards A-F, and the concerns identified are serious enough to compromise the program's ability to deliver

-6 For example, if in a program's response to conditions it made revisions to part of a Key Assessment that was included in the original Self Study Report, the Commission can cite a new condition for the revised section of the Key Assessment; however, it cannot cite a condition if it notices concerns in the unrevised section of the Key Assessment (that the Commission may have missed in its original review of the program).
+&lt;sup>6 For example, if in a program's response to conditions it made revisions to part of a Key Assessment that was included in the original Self Study Report, the Commission can cite a new condition for the revised section of the Key Assessment; however, it cannot cite a condition if it notices concerns in the unrevised section of the Key Assessment (that the Commission may have missed in its original review of the program).
 In the case of the latter, the Commission can provide feedback to the program but cannot cite a new condition.